CS683/LectureNotes/Module5.md

 * Since usually a long operation is run in the service, a background thread is usually used to prevent the UI thread from blocking.
 You need to either create a background thread using Java thread API or Handler thread API or or using an intent service
-* To send an intent to a startservice, use startService(intent).
+* To send an intent to a started service, use startService(intent).
 To handle the intents in the startedService, override onStartCommand().
 * Intent Services
   * Provide a background worker thread to handle all incoming intents.
   * The callback onHandleIntent() is called by onStartCommand().
 Be aware that onStartCommand() is executed